Cyber frauds siphon off ₹25 crore from Thane-based firm after hacking their financial portal

 According to Thane Cyber Cell, who is investigating the case, the hackers breached the payment gateway of the company, changed its database, increased the wallet balances and with merchant credentials logged into the company’s portal and carried out transactions to different bank accounts.

-“The hackers got hold of the company’s escrow bank account in a well-known national bank and transferred around ₹25 crore to different unknown accounts,” an official from Thane Cyber Cell said.
+“The hackers got hold of the company’s escrow bank account in a well-known national bank and transferred around ₹25 crore to different unknown accounts,” a police source said.

 According to Thane police officials, the incident happened on April 14 this year when employees of the company could not reconcile the debit and credit accounts.